Predicting The Los Lakers Wins And Loss Record Game By Game: This Could Be One Of The Worst Lakers Seasons Ever

 Date: Friday, December 30

 Speaking of better teams, the backcourt duo of Trae Young and Dejounte Murray will be flirting with being All-Stars.
-Young and Murray will shoot lights out, while Clint Capela grabs 20 rebounds.
-The Hawks are young, dumb, and ready to show the world they are capable of being in the NBA Finals.
+Young and Murray will shoot lights out while Clint Capela grabs 20 rebounds.
+The Hawks are young and ready to show the world they are capable of being in the NBA Finals.
 Beating the Lakers will be another part of that quest.

 Los Angeles Lakers @ Charlotte Hornets - Loss